Pennsylvania Custody

 I am the child's grandparent or great-grandparent.
 Can I get custody or visitation?

-- lived with the grandparent or great-grandparent for a period of at least 12 months in a row (not counting any brief temporary absences of the child from the home); and
+• lived with the grandparent or great-grandparent for at least 12 months in a row not counting any brief temporary absences of the child from the home; and

-- If the relationship between the grandparent or great-grandparent and the child began with the consent of one of the parents or because of a court order, and now the parents of the child:
+3. the child’s relationship with the grandparent or great-grandparent began with a parent’s consent or because of a court order, and now the parents of the child:

-- the amount of personal contact between the child and the grandparent/great-grandparent before s/he filed the custody petition (but this doesn’t apply to the situation described in #3 above);
+• the amount of personal contact between the child and the grandparent or great-grandparent before s/he filed the visitation petition (except in situation #2 above);

-- whether the partial or supervised custody would interfere with any parent-child relationship; and
+• whether giving the grandparent or great-grandparent visitation would interfere with any parent-child relationship; and

 How the custody process works